Mohamed5341/SSTLARLISS2020/Sensors/MotorDriver/MotorDriverExample/README.md

 # Motor Driver

-In this Example motor is just running.
+In this Example trying to run two motors using motor driver.